tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 This method lets you process the payments performed by your customers using credit or debit cards.
 For Argentina, you can perform the two-step flows (**Authorization**, **Capture**), and one-step flows (**Charge**).
 For more information, refer to [Payment flows]({{< ref "payments.md#payment-flows" >}}).

 ### Using tokenized cards
-PayU supports payments with your tokenized card to let you make payments on a regular bases with a card stored in a token.
-A credit card token substitutes the sensitive information of a credit card and allows you to safely store it following PCI DSS (Payment Card Industry Data Security Standard) security standards.
+PayU supports payments with your tokenized card, enabling you to make regular payments with a card stored in a token.
+A credit card token replaces the sensitive information of a credit card, allowing you to store it safely in compliance with PCI DSS (Payment Card Industry Data Security Standard) security standards.

-PayU can process payments with the following services:
+PayU can process payments using the following services:

-* **PayU Tokenization**.<br>We provide our own service to tokenize your credit cards enabled under request.
-This service lets you tokenize the information of your customers' credit cards (regardless of their franchise) using our API or SDK integration.<br>For more information, refer to [PayU Tokenization]({{< ref "Tokenization.md" >}}).
+* **PayU Tokenization**.<br>We offer our own service to tokenize your credit cards upon request.
+This service allows you to tokenize your customers’ credit card information (regardless of their franchise) using our API or SDK integration. <br><br>For more information, refer to [PayU Tokenization]({{< ref "Tokenization.md" >}}).

-* **MasterCard Digital Enablement Service - MDES**.<br>Tokenization service provided by Mastercard.
-This service lets you tokenize the Primary Account Number of the MasterCard credit cards to let you use them to make regular payments or build one-click payments features.<br>For more information, refer to [MasterCard Digital Enablement Service (MDES)](https://developer.mastercard.com/mdes-digital-enablement/documentation/).
+* **MasterCard Digital Enablement Service - MDES**.<br>A tokenization service provided by Mastercard.
+This service enables you to tokenize the Primary Account Number of MasterCard credit cards, allowing you to use them for regular payments or to build one-click payment features.<br><br>For more information, refer to [MasterCard Digital Enablement Service (MDES)](https://developer.mastercard.com/mdes-digital-enablement/documentation/).

-* **Visa Token Service - VTS**.<br>Tokenization service provided by Visa.
-This service lets you store the sensitive information of the Visa credit cards in a token to let you use them to make regular payments or build one-click payments features.<br>For more information, refer to [Visa Token Service (VTS)](https://usa.visa.com/products/visa-token-service.html).
+* **Visa Token Service - VTS**.<br>A tokenization service provided by Visa.
+This service allows you to store the sensitive information of Visa credit cards in a token, enabling you to use them for regular payments or to build one-click payment features.<br><br>For more information, refer to [Visa Token Service (VTS)](https://usa.visa.com/products/visa-token-service.html).

-#### Pay with PayU tokens
+#### Pay with PayU Tokens
-For payments with PayU credit card tokens, include the parameter `transaction.creditCardTokenId` replacing the information of the credit card.
-The following example shows the body of the request in a high level for a one-step flow, the details of the request are not provided.
+To make payments using PayU credit card tokens, include the parameter `transaction.creditCardTokenId` in place of the credit card information.

+The following example shows the body of the request at a high level for a one-step flow.
+It doesn't include request parameters.

 {{% alert title="Note" color="info"%}}
-To process without CVV is necessary to send the parameter `creditCard.processWithoutCvv2` as true in the payment request and remove the parameter `creditCard.securityCode`.<br>
+To process a payment without the CVV, you must set the parameter `creditCard.processWithoutCvv2` to `true` in the payment request and omit the parameter `creditCard.securityCode`.<br>
-By default, processing credit cards without security code is not enabled.
-If you want to enable this feature, contact your Sales representative.
+By default, processing credit cards without a security code is not enabled.
+To enable this feature, please contact your sales representative.
-{{% /alert%}}
+{{% /alert %}}

 {{< tabs tabTotal="2" tabID="9" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}